Retrieval-guided Cross-view Image Synthesis: Methodology

 \subsection{Structure \& Facade Generation}

 \paragraph{Two-stage generation} In general, the generative model controls the generation of structures at low resolutions ($\leq 32\times32$), while features such as facade and color will be affected in higher resolutions ($\geq 32\times32$) \cite{stylegan2, richardson2021encoding, yang2022pastiche}.
+This hierarchical generation process is highly relevant to information retrieval, as low-resolution structures are first generated and then refined, facilitating a smooth transition in visual features for better matching during retrieval.
 Therefore, we refine the goals of the generator: at low resolution, the generator focuses on projecting the view-invariant semantics into target-view space.
 Once the approximate structure of the target view has been generated, the generator then turns its attention to how to generate facades while preserving identity.

 \paragraph{Attentional AdaIN} The embedding extracted by the retrieval model contains the semantic information of the location.
 Some work \cite{adain, CBN, DF-GAN, park2019semantic, zhu2020sean} has explored how to incorporate the latent code into feature maps to acquire target images.
+In the context of image retrieval, this latent code helps in transferring the identity and semantic features learned during retrieval directly into the generative process, ensuring that the generated images align with the target view while preserving relevant semantic details.
 To better inject identity information into the image, we perform some changes to AdaIN \cite{adain} to make feature maps more semantically consistent with the given source image.
 Given an input $\sX \in\mathbb{R}^{n\times c\times h\times w}$, we first normalize it into zero mean and unit deviation:

 where $\epsilon$ is a small constant to prevent the divisor from being zero, $\mu_{nc}$ denotes the mean and $\sigma_{nc}$ denotes the variance.

 Subsequently, the modulation parameters $\gamma$ and $\beta$ are learned by MLP from the retrieval feature $\hat{r}$ :